franzinc/agraph-python/docs/source/tutorial/example001.rst

 .. testcode:: example1

-   with catalog.getRepository(AGRAPH_REPOSITORY, Repository.OPEN) as repo:
+   with catalog.getRepository('python-tutorial', Repository.OPEN) as repo:
        # Note: an explicit call to initialize() is not required
        # when using the `with` statement.
        with repo.getConnection() as conn: